ScheMatiQ: From Research Question to Structured Data through Interactive Schema Discovery: Related Work

 \section{Related Work}

-Existing work on schema discovery over document collections typically induces schemas for general-purpose comparison of papers~\citep{wu-etal-2022-text-table,newman-etal-2024-arxivdigestables}.
-More recent approaches use guided intents, but these usually describe how to compare documents broadly rather than answering a specific research question~\citep{padmakumar-etal-2025-intent}.
-Other works derive schemas from either only question~\citep{Wang_2025}, or only documents alone~\citep{sadruddin2025llms4schemadiscoveryhumanintheloopworkflowscientific}.
+Schema discovery from document collections has been studied across several settings.
+Early text-to-table methods learn document-to-table mappings from supervised pairs~\citep{wu-etal-2022-text-table}, without conditioning on a query.
+Later work generates literature-review tables whose rows are papers and whose columns capture aspects for comparison~\citep{newman-etal-2024-arxivdigestables}, separating schema generation from value extraction, optionally conditioned on a user-provided intent~\citep{padmakumar-etal-2025-intent}.
+In all cases, rows remain paper-level.
+Other systems support query-driven extraction: \citet{jiao-etal-2023-instruct} produce a tabular output from a single text without defining row-level structure across documents; \textsc{SciDaSynth}~\citep{Wang_2025} generates tables from user questions, with columns driven by the questions rather than the corpus; and \textsc{schema-miner}~\citep{sadruddin2025llms4schemadiscoveryhumanintheloopworkflowscientific} mines schemas from a domain specification, targeting reusable ontologies rather than a specific research question. \citet{dunn2022structuredinformationextractioncomplex} fine-tune LLMs over scientific text for structured extraction but assume a predefined schema, and even with a fixed schema \citet{ghosh-etal-2024-toward} find ad-hoc scientific extraction unreliable without close expert review.

-In contrast, \name{} conditions schema discovery on both the research question and the documents, starting by explicitly identifying the \emph{observation unit}.
-A human-in-the-loop workflow lets experts refine the unit, schema, and extracted values, so the system supports real research questions rather than generic document comparison.
+\name{} conditions schema discovery on \emph{both} the research question and the documents, and explicitly identifies the \emph{observation unit} that defines each row.
+Neither input alone yields context-specific schemas, and experts can revise the unit, schema, and extracted values at any stage, so \name{} supports specific research questions rather than generic document comparison.